-From this review of what is known, and what not yet known, of the anatomy and functions of the nervous system, we reach at once the very important question as to the existence and properties of a physical agent, operating through the brain and nerves as the instrument of the several offices they fulfil.
+From this review of what is known, and what not yet known, of the anatomy and functions of the nervous system, we reach at once the very important question as to the existence of a physical agent, operating through the brain and nerves as the instrument of the several offices they fulfil; and the properties and manner of action of this agent, if its existence be rendered probable or proved.
 This question is one wholly separate from the metaphysical speculations to which I have lately alluded; and may be entertained (whatever the ultimate success of the research) as legitimately as any other inquiry in science.
-It has, in truth, been much and variously discussed; by some only as a vague hypothesis, having its foundation chiefly in the phraseology applied to it - by other and more eminent authors, experimentally, and as a well-defined object of research.
-I have already alluded to the question in the early part of this Chapter; and to the various terms employed to express this power or force of which we are speaking.
+It has, in truth, been much and variously discussed; - by some only as a vague hypothesis, having its foundation chiefly in the phraseology applied to it;-by other and more eminent authors. experimentally, and as a well-defined object of research.
+I have already alluded to the question in the early part of this chapter; and to the various terms employed to express this power or force of which we are speaking.
 Its consideration may now be more advantageously resumed, in sequel to our review of the functions of the nervous system, and of what has been done by anatomy and physiology in relation to this subject.

-We are compelled, indeed, to be cautious as to language

-\ In Chap.
-II. of this volume I had occasion to allude to certain of these doubtful questions, in reference to the subject then before me; viz., the Influence of Mental Attention on the Bodily Organs.
+We are compelled, indeed, to be cautious as to language here; since even at the threshold of the inquiry we are met by the question, whether that which we tain of these doubtful questions, in reference to the subject then before me; viz., the Influence of Mental Attention on the Bodily Organs.
 We have strong presumptive reasons for looking to the nerves of the Sympathetic system as concerned in some of these effects.

-here; since even at the threshold of the inquiry we are met by the question, whether that which we term nervous power depends on a separate physical agent or element, formed or evolved within the body, and acting through the peculiar organisation of the nervous system? - or whether, in the absence of strict demonstration, we must confine our expressions to that of simple power or force, without denoting whence this is derived, or supposing any new material element to be concerned in the phenomena depending on it?
-It is the same question, and suggested by similar considerations, as that recently applied to the other imponderable principles, light, heat, electricity, and chemical force; testifying in this the rigour of modern science in all its methods and deductions; and showing, at the same time, the higher principles and relations which are now submitted to inquiry.
+term nervous power depends on a separate physical agent or element, formed or evolved within the body, and acting through the peculiar organisation of the nervous system?-or whether, in the absence of strict demonstration, we must confine our expressions to that of simple power or force, without denoting whence this is derived, or supposing any new material element to be concerned in the phenomena depending on it?
+It is the same question, and suggested by similar considerations, as that recently applied to the other imponderable principles, light, heat, electricity, and chemical force: testifying in this the rigour of modern science in all its methods and deductions; and showing, at the same time, the higher principles and relations which are now submitted to inquiry.
 That certain singular relations of analogy, if not of more intimate kind, do subsist between the nervous power and one or more of the great forces just named, cannot be doubted.
-Many of the questions of greatest difficulty are the same in each case; and though it may seem in electrical actions (taking these as the example, and using the term in its largest sense) that the effects of a material agent are much more certain and obvious to sense; yet, strictly analysed, we find these phenomena not to express more than we can legitimately assign as the attributes and manner of action of the true nervous power.
+Many of the questions of greatest difficulty are precisely the same in each case.
+And though it may seem in electrical actions (taking these as the example, and using the term in its largest sense) that the effects of a material agent are much more certain and obvious to sense; yet, strictly analysed, we find these phenomena not to express more than we can legitimately assign as the attributes and manner of action of the true nervous power.